 Sexual medicine specialist in San Diego, CA (USA)

 5-alpha reductase is not only used to convert testosterone to dihydrotestosterone.
-5-alpha reductase converts androstenedione to dihydroandrostenedione; progesterone to dihydroprogesterone; [and numerous other biochemical conversions].
+5-alpha reductase converts androstenedione to dihydroandrostenedione; progesterone to dihydroprogesterone; [and several other neurosteroid conversions].
 Every one of those events is blocked by finasteride.
 Every one of these agents goes to make neurosteroids that are participating in the patient’s thinking, decision-making, executive function.
 We are voluntarily making people block all these things with the hope that they’re going to shrink their prostate or grow some hair.
 It’s ridiculous.

 With Hims and Keeps and Roman, the number of patients getting on these crazy drugs is exponentially increasing, despite all the evidence and all the discussions.
 There are dozens of PFS articles out now.
 The statement that “Oh this doesn’t really exist,” that’s just nonsense.Dr.
 Irwin Goldstein, Director of San Diego Sexual Medicine, in the Q&A portion of a webinar held by the Sexual Medicine Society of North America (SMSNA) on 27 Jul 2021.
 Webinar description | Full video (link goes to Goldstein comment at 54:33)

 Emeritus professor of medicine and medical safety expert in Israel